linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 3 - Equilibrium in Capital Markets/Chapter 10 - Arbitrage Pricing Theory and Multifactor Models.md

 # Arbitrage, Risk Arbitrage, and Equilibrium

 An arbitrage opportunity arises when an investor can earn riskless profits without making a net investment.
 A trivial example of an arbitrage opportunity would arise if shares of a stock sold for different prices on two different exchanges.
-For example, suppose Microsoft sold for  $310 on the NYSE but only$ 305 on NASDAQ.
+For example, suppose Microsoft sold for  \$310 on the NYSE but only\$ 305 on NASDAQ.
 Then you could buy the shares on NASDAQ and simultaneously sell them on the NYSE, clearing a riskless profit of 5 per share without tying up any of your own capital.
 The Law of One Price states that if two assets are equivalent in all economically relevant respects, then they should have the same price.
 The Law of One Price is enforced by arbitrageurs: If they observe a violation of the law, they will engage in arbitrage activity—simultaneously buying the asset where it is cheap and selling where it is expensive.
 In the process, they will bid up the price where it is low and force it down where it is high until the opportunity is eliminated.

 Strategies that exploit violations of the Law of One Price all involve long–short positions.
 You buy the relatively cheap asset and sell the relatively overpriced one.
 The net investment, therefore, is zero.
 Moreover, the position is riskless.
 Therefore, any investor, regardless of risk aversion or wealth, will want to take an infinite position in it.
 Because those large positions will quickly force prices up or down until the opportunity vanishes, security prices should satisfy a “no-arbitrage condition,” that is, a condition that rules out the existence of arbitrage opportunities.